-To prevent a choline deficiency, it is recommended that men consume 550 mg and women consume 450 mg of choline a day.
+To support choline stores, it is recommended that men consume 550 mg and women consume 450 mg of choline a day.
 This can be achieved either through diet or with highly bioavailable choline sources such as alpha-GPC, citicoline, and choline L-bitartrate.
-The benefit to supplementing with these also reaches far beyond simply correcting a choline deficiency, because even in individuals with adequate choline intake, they can increase cognition and exercise performance.
+The benefit to supplementing with these also reaches far beyond simply correcting a choline deficiency, because even in individuals with adequate choline intake, they can support cognition and exercise performance.
 Thus, supplementing with one of these choline sources will cover all your bases, ensuring that choline levels stay at healthy levels, whilst reaping the auxiliary benefits of them, too.
 The remainder of this blog will cover all of the different choline sources and their unique auxiliary effects, so that you can select one that will best fit your needs.

 -Does not significantly alter brain choline levels